edu-mryo/Obsidian_UOL_CS/Introduction to Programming I ( Oct 2023 ) /Week 7 Conditionals and variable types/Week 7 Summary.md

 - Coder spend more time in debugging than developing (In most cases)
 - Development is creative mode, debugging is investigator mode.

+##### Here are some debugging basics
+1. Check the console error code
+2. Check syntax, variables and values.
+Any spelling mistakes ?
+Did you declare functions objects correctly ?
+Any missing brackets ?
+3. Add comments from top to bottom to explain what you are doing.